 Under Rule 8, the time limit set for the submission of information to the Director of the Financial Intelligence Unit is the fifteenth day of the following month, for both cash transactions as well as integrally related cash transactions.

 All reports regarding cash transactions, NGO transactions, counterfeit currency as well as overseas wire transfers must be filed by the fifteenth day of the following month.
-For suspicious transactions, the information must be submitted to the Director of the Financial Intelligence Unit by 7 working days.
+For suspicious transactions, the information must be submitted to the Director of the Financial Intelligence Unit within 7 working days.